Well hey there!

-I graduated from The University of Missouri with a degree in Communications and minor in Human Development and Family Studies.
+I graduated from The University of Missouri with a degree in Communications and a minor in Human Development and Family Studies.
 I then stuck around and got my masters in Educational Counseling Psychology.
-Despite my ambitions to move to Colorado and bum around the mountains the rest of my life, I stayed in Missouri and took a job as the Director of Student Ministries at The Crossing and worked there for almost five years.
+Despite my ambitions to move to Colorado and bum around the mountains the rest of my life, I stayed in Missouri and took a job as the Director of Student Ministries at my church and worked there for almost five years.
 Fear not, I still make it to the mountains every once in a while.
 And it’s a good thing I stuck around because I met a pretty cool guy named Austin.

 More About Me